Clever-ISA/Clever-ISA/specs/asm.md

 When encoding an immediate operand without an explicit size control keyword, the smallest immediate size that encodes the value should be used.
 When symbol values are used, 8 byte encodes must be used by the assembler unless it can resolve the reference, but the assembler may emit link relaxations for smaller immediate encodings
-Negative values are encoded using 8 bytes for non-`ip` relative immediates.
+Negative values are encoded using 8 bytes for non-`ip` relative immediates, for any instruction other than `movsx` (opcode 0x020).

 If an explicit size control is used, then the constant must be encoded using that control.
 The `byte` control is illegal for immediates.
-The assembler should check that the value is within range for an unsigned (non-relative positive immediate) or signed (relative or negative immediate) value of that size.
+The assembler should check that the value is within range for an unsigned (non-relative positive immediate) or signed (relative, negative immediate, or immediate operand of `movsx`) value of that size.

 ### Memory References